-with vehicle keys being the only property stolen in up to one in four reported burglaries in which a vehicle was taken; and - offenders becoming more brazen, entering even occupied premises with a propensity to resort to extreme violence, or the threat of violence, to intimidate anyone they may encounter.
+with vehicle keys being the only property stolen in up to one in four reported burglaries in which a vehicle was taken; and - offenders becoming more brazen, entering even occupied premises with some displaying a propensity for extreme violence, or the threat of violence, to intimidate anyone they encounter.

-These changes in method along with violent in-home and on-road incidents in Victoria in particular are leading to considerable community anxiety that goes beyond the reality of its statistical frequency.
+These changes in method along with a spike in violent in-home and on-road incidents in Victoria, in particular, has led to considerable community anxiety that goes beyond its statistical reality.